praveenranjan/ai-meeting-automation/README.md

 2. OBS recording starts automatically.
 3. Script waits until you press **Enter**.
 4. OBS recording stops.
-5. File watcher picks up the recording, generates related filenames (using meeting name if provided), transcribes, summarizes, and uploads to Google Drive.
+5. File watcher picks up the recording, generates related filenames (using meeting name if provided), transcribes & summarizes the meeting.
+6. Transcript and meeting summary are uploaded to Google Drive.

 ---